Managing asbestos in schools

 Record asbestos risks in your hazard and risk register

 Proactively manage any risks by using your hazard assessment register.
-[DOCX, 54 KB] Ensure the information is maintained and updated.
+Ensure the information is maintained and updated.
+The hazard register should provide details about assumed or identified asbestos or asbestos-containing materials.

-• Monitor and record risk areas regularly and have a process in place in case unexpected asbestos is found.
+Monitor and record risk areas regularly and have a process in place in case unexpected asbestos is found.

-Communicate asbestos information Ensure all asbestos information, including the asbestos management plan and hazard register, is accessible to staff and provided to all contractors undertaking work at your school.
+Ensure all asbestos information, including the asbestos management plan and hazard register, is accessible to staff and provided to all contractors undertaking work at your school.

-Monitor the condition of asbestos You should schedule regular inspections of asbestos or ACM and record any changes to the condition in your asbestos management plan.
+You should schedule regular inspections of asbestos or asbestos-containing materials and record any changes to the condition in your asbestos management plan.

 Refurbishment, demolition and excavation projects

-The Ministry’s asbestos management process is designed to ensure the safety of all people who may be affected by asbestos works, including pupils, teachers, contractors, visitors and neighbours.
-It reflects good practice and ensures compliance with the Regulations.
+The asbestos management process is designed to ensure the safety of all people who may be affected by asbestos works, including pupils, teachers, contractors, visitors and neighbours.

-2. Isolate the asbestos risk
+• Isolate the asbestos risk.

 Paying for asbestos management

-The cost of managing or removing asbestos safely is part of the project costs.
-If this causes a major overrun in the project’s budget, help may be available and you should speak to your property advisor.
+If this causes a major overrun in the project’s budget, help may be available.
+You should speak to your property advisor.

 Conduct an asbestos refurbishment or demolition survey